A Raisin in the Sun (1961 film): Awards and reception

 Rotten Tomatoes gives the film a 90% rating from 50 reviews.
+The consensus summarizes: "Led by a masterful performance from Sidney Poitier, A Raisin in the Sun expertly blends social commentary with pure entertainment."

 Ruby Dee won the National Board of Review Award for Best Supporting Actress.
 Both Poitier and McNeil were nominated for Golden Globe Awards, and director Petrie received a special "Gary Cooper Award" at the 1961 Cannes Film Festival.

 Claudia McNeil received rave reviews for her performance and was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Drama and the BAFTA Award for Best Actress in a Leading Role.